aishwarya8615/dataviz-project-template-proposal/README.md

 ## Questions & Tasks

-The following tasks and questions will drive the visualization and interaction decisions for this project:
+The following tasks and questions were used to drive the visualization and interaction decisions for this project:

  * How does Infant and Adult mortality rates affect life expectancy
  * Does Life Expectancy have positive or negative relationship with drinking alcohol?